 Definition of Adjusting Entries

-Adjusting entries are journal entries made at the end of an accounting period to account for expenses that have occurred but are not yet recorded or for revenues that need to be recognized before cash is received.
-These entries ensure that the revenue recognition and matching principles are followed, providing a more accurate representation of profits and expenses.
+Adjusting entries are journal entries made at the end of an accounting period to account for unrecorded expenses or revenues that need recognition before cash is received.
+These entries ensure that businesses follow the revenue recognition and matching principles, leading to a more accurate representation of profits and expenses.

 Importance of Adjusting Entries